Series Progress

 Believe it or not, philosophy was present in the example we shared earlier.

-What becomes then the reference for the scientist to assess his growth if he has to go beyond those set by his society?
-In Artificial intelligence is there any model that goes beyond the capacity of any cost function defined?
+What becomes then the reference for the scientist to assess his growth, his directions if he has to go beyond those set by his society?
+In Artificial intelligence is there any model that goes beyond the behaviors of any cost function defined?

 Conclusion